-I knew another reorganization was desperately needed, but family was here for 2 weeks and then I left for Haven and then we stayed in Charleston for 3 extra days and then I got home and had to catch up with blogging and (Yes, this was not a task that I looked forward to.)
+I knew another reorganization was desperately needed, but the family was here for 2 weeks and then I left for Haven.
+Then we stayed in Charleston for 3 extra days.
+Then I got home and had to catch up with blogging and (Yes, this was not a task that I looked forward to.)
 I really wanted to start some paint projects.

 And you know what happened while I was not reorganizing and cleaning my office?
 It just got worse.
 All the business cards and brochures from Haven and the paraphernalia and the goodies in the swag bag just piled up on top of the stacks of paper.
 My file cabinet gained 5 pounds and would not take one more piece of paper.
 And the amount of counter space seemed to be shrinking.